Delicode/signals_serverside_tracking/serverside_tracking_api.md

 * 1: The person is male
 * 2: The person is female

-And age is a single integer approximating the age.
+And age is a single integer approximating the age in years.

 The demographics data may appear even if no any position data has been transmitted for the person in question.